Pyrite-X/Pyrite/README.md

 Pyrite receives interactions via HTTP POST requests, rather than over the gateway.
 Because of this, you will need to have your port for the `pyrite_http` container published.
 This port by default is 8008, but can be changed by modifying `bin/pyrite_http.dart` and the `docker-compose.yml` accordingly.
 > Interactions are recieved on `/ws` rather than root, so for example `127.0.0.1:8008/ws`, if there was a domain it would be `example.com:8008/ws`, would be the URL to put into the endpoint URL on Discord.

+---
+### Donations
+If Pyrite has helped you or your server, please send a donation my way! <br> I have no integrations for payments or premium upgrades at this time, so any money will give me motivation to keep the bot up-to-date for all to use!

+There are no methods at this time to donate though, so unless you're really keen on donating, please hold onto your money lol.